seakhtar/nsf-sbir/pages/showcase.md

 ### Device to treat stress urinary incontinence in women

-Elidah, a small business funded by the National Science Foundation, created a medical device to help women with stress urinary incontinence - the inability to control the urge to urinate - a condition which impacts about one in three women.
+Elidah created a medical device to help women with stress urinary incontinence - the inability to control the urge to urinate - a condition which impacts about one in three women.

 To learn more visit: [https://www.elidah.com/](https://www.elidah.com/).